Virginia’s health safety net — those who provide care to the Commonwealth’s uninsured and medically underserved — is

 - Community health centers reported that a record-breaking 39 percent of all patients were uninsured last year.

 - Free clinics reported up to a four-month wait for patients seeking a first appointment.
 Some have instituted lotteries to determine who can receive care.
 Other clinics are simply unable to accept new patients because of capacity and/or resource limitations.

 - To help address these challenges, VHCF made 66 grants totaling $4 million in FY 2014, helping to pay for 52 health providers who treated 28,000 uninsured Virginians.

 For detailed demographic information on Virginia’s uninsured, there is no better resource than the Virginia Health Care Foundation’s latest Profile of the Uninsured completed in May 2016.
 This in-depth analysis of the state’s uninsured provides data on income, employment status, race, ethnicity, age and citizenship, as well as providing a snapshot of where, in the state, the highest concentration of uninsured Virginians live.
 Key findings of the report include:

 - More than 15 percent of Virginians ages 19 to 64 years of age had no health insurance (15.1%) — (759,000 non-elderly adult Virginians).

-- More than 70 percent of the uninsured are part of working families (71.1%) — nearly half (48.6%) with at least one full time worker and 22.5 percent with at least one part-time worker.
+- More than 75 percent of all uninsured Virginians are part of working families (76.6%) — nearly half (49.6%) with at least one full time worker and 18.3 percent with one part-time worker.

-- The uninsured represent every population in Virginia: 47 percent are white non-Hispanic, 23 percent are black, 19 percent are Hispanic, 8 percent are Asian/Pacific Islander and 3 percent are from other groups.
+- Uninsured Virginians represent every population in Virginia: 44.3 percent are white non-Hispanic, 23.9 percent are African American/Black, 21.4 percent are Hispanic, 7.4 percent are Asian/Pacific Islander and 3 percent identify themselves as “other” or as a member of multiple racial groups..

 In addition to VHCF’s Profile of the Uninsured, other resources on the state of health coverage in Virginia include: